kevinolmeyer/love-meter/README.md

 ## waht's doing

-LOVE-METER is a web application that measures the percentage of love between you and your partner This app is based on your name and your lovers name
+LOVE-METER is a web application that measures the percentage of love between you and your partner.

+This app is based on your name and your lovers name.

 In this app measures also related to the week day.